 “You have to start somewhere!”
 A phrase everyone hears and it’s true; but just because you’re new at something, doesn’t mean you have to look like it!
-Over the years, I’ve learned the top mistakes new virtual assistants make.
-So today, I’m going to share with you the top four mistakes that rookie virtual assistants make and how you can avoid them!
+Over the years, I’ve seen some VA blunders.
+So I’m going to share with you the top four mistakes that rookie virtual assistants make and how you can avoid them!

 They Lack Confidence

 “Confidence is key” should be a phrase every single one of us lives by.

 There’s a stigma that not having knowledge about something means you should be less confident.
 That stigma is dead wrong.
 Your confidence is your key to success.
 Take your weaknesses and turn them into strengths; you may not know something now, but you sure as heck will figure it out.
 Clients love problem-solvers.

 The secret to confidence is knowing how to ask the right questions and following through when you find the answers.

 If you’ve ever taken a career seminar class, the number one thing you learn is confidence.
 Employers want confident workers, not know-it-all’s.
 You have to know your worth.
 Your confidence is your key to success.